How Much Does It Cost to Get a Divorce in North Carolina?

-Although every divorce is unique, there are some common questions that will help an attorney determine what might be necessary for you:
+Although every divorce is unique, some common questions will help an attorney determine what might be necessary for you:

 - Are you seeking post-separation support and/or alimony?
 Is your spouse likely to make these claims?

-- Do you have joint or separate assets and debts which need to be resolved or divided in equitable distribution prior to your divorce?
+- Do you have joint or separate assets and debts that must be resolved or divided in equitable distribution before your divorce?

 - Will it be difficult to serve your spouse with legal documents?

-Answering YES to any one of these questions means that you absolutely should consult with an attorney prior to filing for absolute divorce.
+Answering YES to any of these questions means that you should consult with an attorney before filing for absolute divorce.
 Even if you answered NO, there are potential roadblocks ahead.

 What is the absolute divorce process in North Carolina?

 It is important to ensure you have made arrangements for all of your marital property and debts before filing for divorce because once an absolute divorce has been granted, you may not file claims for spousal support, post-separation support and alimony, or equitable distribution.
 That also means any jointly-owned debts or assets will continue to be in both of your names unless you petition the court for a division.
 Therefore, it is imperative that you either address these issues in a separation agreement prior to filing for divorce or file claims for equitable distribution, postseparation support, and alimony when filing your complaint for absolute divorce.
 Without addressing these issues, the real cost of divorce could become much greater than anticipated.

-Imagine trying to convince your spouse to pay half of the credit card debt or to sign over the house years after the divorce.
+Imagine convincing your spouse to pay half of the credit card debt or sign over the house years after the divorce.
 The unsuspecting party can cause himself or herself anguish and increased legal costs trying to unravel the tangles of a poorly-handled divorce.